Glossary

 (Noun) A term used to describe people who are not related by birth or marriage yet whose bond is like that of family.
 Oftentimes LGBTQ+ people find and build their chosen family out of necessity, due to a lack of understanding or familial acceptance.

 (Adj.)
-Refers to a match between gender identity and sex characteristics observed at birth, i.e., a person born with female anatomy who identifies as a girl/woman.
+A term used to describe an individual whose gender identity aligns with their sex assigned at birth. i.e., a person born with female anatomy who identifies as a girl/woman.
 Learn More

 Cisnormativity